Computer Forensics

 Forensic pathologists’ assistants (PAs) are highly skilled professionals employed in morgues, forensic pathology research organizations, community hospitals, medical schools, and private laboratories.
 Discover what to expect from a forensic PA school.

-In a ForensicsColleges.com interview about the future of forensic science, three prominent professors from U.S. universities offered their advice for aspiring students.
-All three stressed the importance of not only studying forensics methodologies, but also investing time in hard science courses such as chemistry, biology, and physics.
+In a ForensicsColleges.com interview about the future of forensic science, three prominent professors from U.S. universities offered their advice to aspiring students.
+All three stressed the importance of studying forensic methodologies and investing time in hard science courses such as chemistry, biology, and physics.

-One way to ensure that a forensics program offers adequate scientific instruction is checking its accreditation status.
+One way to ensure that a forensics program offers adequate scientific instruction is by checking its accreditation status.
 Accreditation is the process of ensuring that a school or program has met baseline standards of quality with respect to faculty, facilities, and student outcomes, among other measures.
 For programmatic accreditation, the Forensic Science Education Programs Accreditation Commission (FEPAC) is the gold standard.
-While FEPAC typically accredits bachelor’s and master’s degree programs only, there are also forensics programs at the associate and doctoral levels, as well as certificates and diplomas.
-These degree programs cover the gamut of specializations such as forensic science, criminal justice, forensic accounting, crime scene investigation, forensic psychology, cybersecurity, and forensic nursing, among others.
+While FEPAC typically accredits bachelor’s and master’s degree programs only, there are also forensic programs at the associate and doctoral levels, certificates, and diplomas.
+These degree programs cover the gamut of specializations, such as forensic science, criminal justice, forensic accounting, crime scene investigation, forensic psychology, cybersecurity, and forensic nursing, among others.
 Some of these even have sub-specialties available, including criminalistics, toxicology, or molecular biology.

 Associate degrees in forensic science typically include instruction in criminal law, physiology, and other general science courses such as biology and chemistry.
 There are both associate of applied science (AAS) and associate of science (AS) programs available.
 Bachelor’s degrees in forensic science generally offer courses such as ethics in criminal justice and more advanced science courses such as biochemistry, microbiology, and forensic chemistry.
 There are bachelor of science (BS) programs and bachelor of arts (BA) options, particularly in criminal justice.
 Master’s degrees in forensic science feature even more sophisticated coursework in areas such as serology, advanced research methods, DNA analysis, forensic toxicology, and trace evidence analysis, among others.
 There are both master of science (MS) and master of arts (MA) programs available.